JYU-IBA/jibal/INSTALL.md

             vcpkg.exe install gsl:x64-windows getopt:x64-windows

     - Alternatively use *x86-windows* to compile 32-bit libraries.
 This is not recommended.
-    - Use *x64 Native Tools Command Prompt for VS2019* if you get errors related to x86 vs x64 platform issues
+    - Use *x64 Native Tools Command Prompt* if you get errors related to x86 vs x64 platform issues
 5. Clone JIBAL repository (this one)
    6. Build (from command line)
        - Set up your MSVC environment by running the vcvars64.bat (or opening the *x64 Native Tools Command Prompt for VS2019*)
-       - Run the following (from wherever JIBAL is cloned to):
+       - Run the following (from wherever JIBAL is cloned to): cmake -G "Visual Studio 17 2022" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake -B build -S .

-             mkdir build
-             cd build
-             cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake ../

        - We use the `-G` option to select creation of the MSVC files and to pick the version explicitly.
-It's not strictly necessary.
        - It may not be necessary to specify `$CMAKE_TOOLCHAIN_FILE$` explicitly either if you followed the instructions
        - Run the following to build the library

-             cmake --build . --target ALL_BUILD --config Release
+             cmake --build build --target ALL_BUILD --config Release

        - You can make an installer, it requires [WiX](https://wixtoolset.org/), run the following:

-             cmake --build . --target PACKAGE --config Release
+             cmake --build build --target PACKAGE --config Release

-       - Alternatively you may use the vcxproj files with Visual Studio or use *msbuild*:
+       - Alternatively you may use the vcxproj files in the build directory with Visual Studio or use *msbuild*:

              msbuild PACKAGE.vcxproj